bryanwb/bryanwb.github.io/src/pages/podcast/2018-08-24-episode-1/index.md

 excerpt: "How the banking system works is truly not intuitive"
 ---

-Bryan and Miko talk about banking makes no sense and how Bitcoin comes into the picture.
+Bryan and Miko talk about how banking makes no sense and how Bitcoin might impact the global financial system.

-## Intro

-* Why are we here?
-Why is this show called Hot Air?
-Where are we?
-* Introduce Miko
-* Investment disclaimer
-* Purpose of this show - discuss some of the commonly held myths about banking and how they relate to discussions about cryptocurrencies
+<iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/6963446/height/90/theme/custom/autoplay/no/autonext/no/thumbnail/yes/preload/no/no_addthis/no/direction/backward/render-playlist/no/custom-color/87A93A/" height="90" width="100%" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ### Banking myths

-Myth number one: Banks lend out depositors' money as loans.
+Myth number one: Banks lend out depositors' money as loans. <strong>False</strong>

 Myth number two: Banks have to keep 10% of each one dollar (Reserve Ratio) of